 - To and from auto shows, circuses, parades, displays, special excursions, and antique car club meetings.

 - For the pleasure of others without compensation.

 - Commercial purposes or to carry a load.

 - Regular transportation in the manner of a fully licensed vehicle.

-Remember to update your Good To Go! account
+5. Update your Good To Go! account